Never Forget (musical): Act 2

 In the band's dressing room, the four boys are preparing to go on stage to perform their number for the competition.
-Ash joins them and wants to make amends; he's decided to break his deal with Annie and re-join his friends in their tribute band.
+Ash joins them and wants to make amends; he decides to break his deal with Annie and re-join his friends in their tribute band.
 They agree to accept him back.
 Chloe arrives to discover that they have let Ash back into the band without her approval, and she storms off.
 On The Battle of the Bands concert stage, the final act is announced.
 Amidst spectacular flames, the band perform ("Relight My Fire"), with Chloe reluctantly taking on the role made famous by Lulu.
 After the performance, the competition winners are announced, with the band a winner.
 Ron joins the band on stage to apologise for selling Ash off to Annie.
 Ash forgives him, and they all leave a happy Ron on stage with his trophy.

 Outside the concert hall, Ash chases after Chloe, wanting to make things right, and they reconcile ("A Million Love Songs").
 Later, at the church where wedding guests are arriving, the children's choir and priest are on the pulpit.
 Ash and Chloe enter and walk up the isle under a trumpet fanfare of "Never Forget".
 The children's choir sing as the couple are married, and after the ceremony is complete, all join in.